 What is Chile Verde Made of?

-Here’s a list of what you need to make Chili Verde:
+Here’s a list of what you need to make this Chili Verde recipe:

-- Tomatillos – these are wonderfully tart and taste perfect in this recipe.
+- Fresh tomatillos – these are wonderfully tart and taste perfect in this recipe.
+If you have never purchased these before they are green tomatoes with papery husks.

 - Garlic cloves – freshly peeled ones are the best